guildai/guildai/guild/tests/uat/pip-freeze.md

 # pip freeze

-By default, Guild generates a `pip_freeze` run attribute for Python based ops.
+By default, Guild does not generate a `pip_freeze` run attribute.

 Sample project with two ops - one for the default behavior and another that disables pip freeze.